ajkumar-13/Learning-Cuda/src/Vector Addition/vector_addition_blog.md

 But here's the thing: a modern GPU has **thousands** of cores.
 An NVIDIA RTX 3080 has 8,704 CUDA cores.
 An RTX 4090 has 16,384.
 While each GPU core is simpler and slower than a CPU core, the sheer *quantity* means the GPU can process thousands of independent operations simultaneously—and chew through millions of total operations in a fraction of the time.

 > **Wait, if there are only 16K cores, how do we run 10 million threads?**
-> Great question!
-The GPU doesn't run all 10 million threads at the *exact* same instant.
+> The GPU doesn't run all 10 million threads at the *exact* same instant.
 Instead, it **schedules** them in batches called *warps* (32 threads each).
 While one warp waits for memory, another runs—keeping all cores busy.
 Think of it like a restaurant with 100 tables but 1,000 reservations: they cycle customers through quickly, so everyone gets served fast.

 | Approach | Parallel Workers | Best For |
 |----------|------------------|----------|